wuciawe/wuciawe.github.io/_posts/2014-08-12-the-use-of-makefile.md

 {% endhighlight %}

 In this example, the MakeFile should be located in the src directory.
-Note that it also includes a rule for cleaning up your source and object directories if you type **make clean**.
+Note that it also includes a rule for cleaning up your source, object directories and the executable if you type **make clean**.
 The `.PHONY` rule keeps make from doing something with a file named clean.